Proven Primary Care Health Outcomes for Patients

-Studies published in peer-reviewed medical journals show patients in MDVIP-affiliated practices are hospitalized and readmitted less often, visit urgent care centers and emergency rooms less often, receive more preventive services and enjoy better control of chronic conditions than patients in traditional practices.
-Read on for more details.
+Studies published in peer-reviewed medical journals show patients in MDVIP-affiliated practices are hospitalized and readmitted less often, visit urgent care centers and emergency rooms less often, receive more preventive services and have better control of chronic diseases than patients in traditional practices.

 Fewer hospital admissions

-Preventable hospitalizations can happen at any age, but they’re especially common among older adults.
-Health policy makers, insurers and health organizations have all made preventing unnecessary hospital admissions a top priority.
-The MDVIP model of personalized primary care is producing real results.
-A study in the American Journal of Managed Care found that Medicare patients who joined MDVIP-affiliated practices were hospitalized 79 percent less than their peers in traditional primary care practices.
-Patients with private insurance were hospitalized 72 percent less than patients in traditional practices.
+Preventable hospitalizations are a common problem, especially among older adults.
+MDVIP-affiliated primary care practices are producing real results in preventing unnecessary hospitalizations.
+A study in the American Journal of Managed Care found that Medicare patients who joined MDVIP-affiliated practices were hospitalized 79% less than their peers in traditional primary care practices.
+Patients with private insurance were hospitalized 72% less than patients in traditional practices.